Richard Rogers: Criticisms

 Like Frank Lloyd Wright's and Le Corbusier's, some of Rogers's buildings have had problems resulting from their design.
-The Lloyds Buildings's much-vaunted design innovation of routing the service pipes outside the walls in fact led to such costs caused by weathering and maintenance that Lloyds considered vacating the building in 2014.
+The Lloyds Buildings's much-vaunted design innovation of routing the service pipes outside the walls led to such costs related to weathering and maintenance that Lloyds considered vacating the building in 2014.
 Lloyds's former chief executive Richard Ward stated: "There is a fundamental problem with this building.
 Everything is exposed to the elements, and that makes it very costly."

-In 2014 Rogers faced a £5m legal claim over problems at the Oxley Woods estate designed by the firm.
+In 2014 Rogers faced a £5 million legal claim over problems at the Oxley Woods estate designed by the firm.
 Residents complained of water seepage through cladding panels and windows on the prefabricated terraced housing.

 Palestine controversy

 In February 2006, Rogers hosted the inaugural meeting of the campaigning organisation Architects and Planners for Justice in Palestine (APJP) in his London offices.
 At that time his practice had secured a number of projects in New York, including the redevelopment of the Silvercup Studios site, a masterplan for the East River Waterfront and a commission for a $1.7 billion expansion of the Jacob K. Javits Convention Centre in Manhattan.
 Rogers, however, publicly dissociated himself from the group within weeks, following an outcry from generally pro-Israeli New York voters and politicians, which threatened him with the loss of prestigious commissions including projects in New York and abroad.
 He announced his withdrawal with the statement, "I unequivocally renounce Architects and Planners for Justice in Palestine and have withdrawn my relationship with them."